Treehuggers International

 Play

 If you’re a Seattle resident, you may have noticed grass growing out of the roof of the new library in Ballard.
-You may have wondered what the EMP might be used for (other than a jail) should Paul Allen’s Experience Music Project ever vacate the premises.
-Maybe you’ve heard the term “sustainable building practices” thrown around at parties and hipster bars, but what does it mean?
-What is “green building,” and how does it benefit the bottom line for clients of architectural firms?
+You may have also wondered what the EMP building might be used for should Paul Allen’s Experience Music Project ever vacate the premises.

-Turns out, with all things green being hip these days, a lot of companies are coming to firms which specialize in green construction because building green is ultimately cost effective and keeps long-term operating costs down.
+Turns out, with all things green being hip these days, a lot of companies are coming to firms which specialize in green construction because building green is ultimately cost-effective and keeps long-term operating costs down.

-Seattle-area architects Craig Curtis and Mike Jobes from the Miller/Hull Parntership and Brad Pease from Paladino and Company Green Building Strategies, all pioneering green building with their respective firms, come together on a special Treehuggers International panel to discuss the future of green architecture, city planinng, European space vs. city models, modular buildings, smaller building ”footprints,” and related environmental topics.
-We’ll also have a laugh or two at the expense of the EMP Building.
-We’re confident Paul Allen will get over it.
+Seattle-area architects Craig Curtis and Mike Jobes from the Miller/Hull Parntership and Brad Pease from Paladino and Company Green Building Strategies, all pioneering green building with their respective firms, come together on a special “green building” Treehuggers International panel.

 No Comments »